What is character design?

 Step 1: Prepare and Plan

 Start by immersing yourself in the world your character will inhabit.
 Conduct thorough research, similar to how animators studied real-life animals for The Lion King.
-This foundational step is essential for crafting a believable and informed character design.
+This foundational step is essential for creating a believable and informed character design.
 Understanding the character’s environment and context will help ground the design in authenticity.

 Step 2: Know Your Audience